HOw it all began - 1934

 Article IV: Officers

-Section 1 - The Officers of the California Association of Educational Office Employees shall be President, 1st Vice President-Inervice, 2nd Vice President -Publications/Publicity, 3rd Vice President - Membership, Recording Secretary, Corresponding Secretary, Treasurer, and three Area Representatives: Northern, Central, and Southern.
+Section 1 - The Officers of the California Association of Educational Office Employees shall be President; 1st Vice President-Inservice; 2nd Vice President -Publications/Publicity; 3rd Vice President - Membership; Recording Secretary; Corresponding Secretary; Treasurer; and three Area Representatives: Northern, Central, and Southern.

 Article VI: Meetings